RobertTalbert/mth225-vault/Recursion and Induction/Mathematical induction.md

 > $$2 \cdot f(k) = 2 \cdot \left( 3 \cdot 2^k\right) = 3 \cdot 2^{k+1}$$
 > Therefore we've shown that entering in $k+1$ gives $3 \cdot 2^{k+1}$.
 This is what we wanted to show, so we can conclude that $f(n) = 3 \cdot 2^n$ for all natural numbers $n$. ⬛

-Here are two complete examples of proof by mathematical induction:
+Here are three complete examples of proof by mathematical induction:

 > [!NOTE] **Claim:** For all natural numbers $n$, the number $n^3 + 2n$ is divisible by $3$.
 >